-This Solvency and Financial Condition Report ('SFCR') provides public quantitative and qualitative disclosures for Nationale-Nederlanden Levensverzekering Maatschappij N.V. ('NN Leven') on Solvency II as required by the Solvency II legislation.
-NN Leven already discloses most of the information that is required to be included in the SFCR in its 2019 Annual Report ('Annual Report').
+This Solvency and Financial Condition Report ("SFCR") provides public quantitative and qualitative disclosures for Nationale-Nederlanden Levensverzekering Maatschappij N.V. ("NN Leven") on Solvency II as required by the Solvency II legislation.
+NN Leven already discloses most of the information that is required to be included in the SFCR in its 2020 Annual Report ("Annual Report").
 In order to ensure the most transparent and user-friendly approach, the information that is already included in the Annual Report is not duplicated in this SFCR.
 Therefore, this SFCR is prepared as a supplement to NN Leven's Annual Report.
 It includes all information required to be disclosed in the SFCR, either through a specific reference to the Annual Report or as supplemental information.

 As required by the Delegated Regulation (EU) 2015/35/Annex XX "Structure of the Solvency and Financial Condition Report and Regular Supervisory Report", this SFCR follows the required standard chapter layout.
-The subjects addressed are based on Directive 2009/138/EC/ and (amended) Directive 2014/51/EU section 3 - Public Disclosures (articles 51-56), Delegated Regulation (EU) 2015/35 and (amended) Delegated Regulation (EU) 2016/467 chapter XII Public Disclosures (articles 292-298).
-Furthermore, the figures presented in this report are in line with the supervisor's reported Quantitative Reporting Templates ('QRTs').
+The subjects addressed are based on Directive 2009/138/EC/ and (amended) Directive 2014/51/EU section 3 - Public Disclosures (articles 51-56), Delegated Regulation (EU) 2015/35 and (amended) Delegated Regulation (EU) 2016/467 and 2019/981 chapter XII Public Disclosures (articles 292-298).

 NN Leven is required to submit the so-called Quantitative Reporting Templates ('QRTs') to its supervisor Dutch Central Bank ('DNB').
-A subset of these QRTs, which are required to be publicly disclosed and which provide quantitative information in accordance with Solvency II as at 31 December 2019, are included in the appendix to this SFCR.
+A subset of these QRTs, which are required to be publicly disclosed and which provide quantitative information in accordance with Solvency II as at 31 December 2020, are included in the appendix to this SFCR.

-The amounts disclosed in this SFCR are consistent with the amounts in the Annual Report, in thousands of euros unless stated otherwise.
+The amounts disclosed in this SFCR are consistent with the amounts in the Annual Report, in millions of euros unless stated otherwise.
 To comply with the Solvency II legislation, the amounts in the QRTs are in thousands of euros.